 5. Get a daily dose of exercise.

 Regular exercise is basically meditation in motion.
-It’s been shown to boost self-confidence, ease stress and anxiety, and enhance mood.
-Whether it’s jogging, rock climbing, or hiking, research has shown that it can boost levels of mood-enhancing endorphins and reduce levels of stress hormones like cortisol and adrenaline in the body.
-Plus, exercise boosts blood flow to the digestive tract, which can improve GI motility and help prevent or alleviate constipation.
+It’s been shown to boost self-confidence, ease stress, and enhance mood.
+Whether it’s jogging, rock climbing, or hiking, research shows that physical activity can boost levels of mood-enhancing endorphins and reduce levels of stress hormones (opens in a new window)like cortisol and adrenaline in the body.
+Plus, exercise boosts blood flow to the digestive tract, which can improve GI motility and help keep you regular.

 6. Make meaningful connections.

-We get it, it’s hard to see friends and family in a pandemic, but it’s important to get a dose of meaningful human interaction whenever you can—even if it’s via Zoom, phone, or a properly distanced hike.
-It sounds weird, but spending time doing something enjoyable with people you like can actually stimulate the vagus nerve (just like deep breathing, mentioned above), which can get out of a fight-or-flight stress state and into a calm parasympathetic-dominant state.
+We get it, life can get overwhelming and social interactions can quickly take a backburner, but it’s important to get a dose of meaningful human interaction whenever you can—even if it’s just a 15-minute phone call to a friend or grabbing a quick catch-up coffee.
+Interestingly, research shows that spending time doing something enjoyable with people you like can actually stimulate the vagus nerve (opens in a new window) (just like deep breathing, mentioned above), which can help you get out of a fight-or-flight stress state and into a calm parasympathetic-dominant state.

 7. Do something that brings you joy.

-Often, chronic stress is a result of being chronically in our own heads and overwhelmed with all the little details of life.
-It can help to periodically hit the pause button.
+Oftentimes, stress results from being chronically in our own heads and overwhelmed with all the little details of life.
+For this reason, it can help to periodically hit the pause button.
 If you’re the type who can’t sit still long enough to meditate, try instead to set aside time in the day to do something that brings you pure joy—something where time seems to stand still and you’re thoroughly immersed in the moment.
 This could be anything from rock climbing to baking to knitting to making music.
 When you’re in this flow state, stress basically melts away.